mjanowiecki/bulk-blue-jay-docs/docs/workflow/4-post-agents.md

 Once you have completed the processing of your collection and have filled out the needed CSV templates, you should be ready to start uploading new agents and new subjects to ArchivesSpace.

 !!!
 Tip
-    The order you upload agents, top containers, and subjects does not matter, but it is important to upload all new entities before your archival objects.
+    The order you upload agents, top containers, and subjects does not matter, but it is important to upload all new entities before your archival and digital objects.

 !!!
 Tip
     For help running scripts, please see [Create entity scripts](../python-scripts/running-the-scripts.md) help page.